The-Student-Cookbook/The-Student-Cookbook/README.md

 ### Open Android Studio
   1. Open the project The-Student-Cookbook

-### Build and run the code
-  1. Build -> Make project
-  2. Run -> Run 'app'
-    a.
-When prompted, create a new virtual Android emulator or attach an Android phone via USB
-    b.
-The app should launch on the emulator or the actual phone

 ### Build the Project
   1. Once the project is imported, from the top menu, select "build" --> "make project"